awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Glue with Spark and Hive
   + In EMR 5\.20\.0 or later, parallel partition pruning is enabled automatically for Spark and Hive when AWS Glue Data Catalog is used as the metastore\.
 This change significantly reduces query planning time by executing multiple requests in parallel to retrieve partitions\.
 The total number of segments that can be executed concurrently range between 1 and 10\.
 The default value is 5, which is a recommended setting\.
 You can change it by specifying the property `aws.glue.partition.num.segments` in `hive-site` configuration classification\.
 If throttling occurs, you can turn off the feature by changing the value to 1\.
 For more information, see [AWS Glue Segment Structure](http://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-Segment)\.

+**Known Issues**
++ Tez
+  + This issue was fixed in Amazon EMR 5\.22\.0\.

+    When you connect to the Tez UI at http://*MasterDNS*:8080/tez\-ui through an SSH connection to the cluster master node, the error "Adapter operation failed \- Timeline server \(ATS\) is out of reach\.
+Either it is down, or CORS is not enabled" appears, or tasks unexpectedly show N/A\.

+    This is caused by the Tez UI making requests to the YARN Timeline Server using `localhost` rather than the host name of the master node\.
+As a workaround, a script is available to run as a bootstrap action or step\.
+The script updates the host name in the Tez `configs.env` file\.
+For more information and the location of the script, see the [Bootstrap Instructions](http://awssupportdatasvcs.com/bootstrap-actions/fix_tez_ui_0-9-1/)\.

 **5\.20\.0 Component Versions**

 The components that Amazon EMR installs with this release are listed below\.
 Some are installed as part of big\-data application packages\.
 Others are unique to Amazon EMR and installed for system processes and features\.
 These typically start with `emr` or `aws`\.
 Big\-data application packages in the most recent Amazon EMR release are usually the latest version found in the community\.
 We make community releases available in Amazon EMR as quickly as possible\.